 When to Wear

-• Entry Level Restaurant Jobs – Any non-management job at a fast good restaurant such as cashier, or team member.
-If you are interviewing at a high-end restaurant and you are interviewing for a front-of-the-house position such as a server you may want to consider dressing formally.
+• Entry-Level Restaurant Jobs—Any non-management job at a fast-food restaurant, such as cashier or team member.
+If you are interviewing at a high-end restaurant and you are interviewing for a front-of-the-house position, such as a server, you may want to consider dressing formally.

-• All Entry Level jobs in retail.
-This includes positions such as cashier, people who manage inventory (stock shelves), store associates, janitors, etc.
+• All Entry-level jobs in retail.
+This includes positions such as cashiers, inventory managers (stock shelves), store associates, and janitors.

 • Call Center Jobs – people who answer the phone and process. orders